 With some VPN monitoring software, the users could get support for fixing DNS leaks.
 However, you might have to pay for a premium version of the most VPN monitoring software for getting the feature of DNS leak fixing.
 Therefore, it might not be a consideration for most individuals unless they are keen to know that their VPN connection is totally secure or not.

-You could configure your own firewall in order to restrict the DNS requests only to the VPN servers.
-All you need to do is to check the network interface settings when you are connected to VPN.
-In Windows, open command and run ifconfig/all command which will open up the display to view the IP address of your VPN DNS server.
-Whereas, in Linux, the network interface settings could be viewed through ifconfig command.
+You could configure your own firewall to restrict the DNS requests only to the VPN servers.
+All you need to do is to check the network interface settings when you connect to the VPN.
+In Windows, open command and run ifconfig/all command, which will open up the display to view your VPN DNS server’s IP address.
+Whereas in Linux, the network interface settings could be viewed through the ifconfig command.

-Teredo is a feature of Windows that enables communication across the two IP protocols, the IPv4 and the IPv6.
-These protocols are present on the internet and with the help of Teredo, the IPv6 capable hosts that are on IPv4 internet could get the complete IPv6 connectivity when they have no native connection to IPv6 network.
-Yet, the entire Teredo tunneling process is a bit complicated and you can get detailed information here.
+Teredo is a Windows feature that enables communication across the two IP protocols, the IPv4 and the IPv6.
+These protocols are present on the internet.
+With Teredo’s help, the IPv6 capable hosts on IPv4 internet could get the complete IPv6 connectivity when they have no native connection to the IPv6 network.
+Yet, the entire Teredo tunneling process is a bit complicated, and you can get detailed information here.

-Sometimes, Teredo could be the cause of DNS leaks and therefore, you could prevent DNS leaks by disabling Teredo from the settings.
-To disable Teredo, open command line, and type "netsh interface teredo set state disabled".
+Sometimes, Teredo could be the cause of DNS leaks, and therefore, you could prevent DNS leaks by disabling Teredo from the settings.
+To disable Teredo, open the command line, and type “netsh interface teredo set state disabled.”

 However, if you need to enable Teredo at some point, then enter “netsh interface teredo set state type=default” in the command line.